Vegan Banana Chocolate Chip Muffins

 - Preheat the oven to 350°F. Line a muffin tin with baking cups, then spritz with nonstick cooking spray.
 Set aside.

-- In a large glass mixing bowl, whisk the flour, baking powder, baking soda and salt together.
+- Whisk the flour, baking powder, baking soda and salt together in a medium bowl.
 Set aside.

-- In another large bowl, combine the mashed banana, sugar, non-dairy milk, oil and applesauce, vinegar and vanilla.
-Using a hand mixer or a whisk, beat until light and fluffy.
+- Mash the bananas in a large bowl, then measure in the brown sugar, non-dairy milk, oil and applesauce, vinegar and vanilla.
+Use a hand mixer or a whisk to beat until light and fluffy.

 - Sprinkle the dry ingredients into the wet ingredients, stirring until just combined.

-- Fold the dark chocolate chips into the batter.
+- Fold the dark chocolate chips into the batter using a rubber spatula.

-- Dollop the batter into the prepared baking cups using a cookie scoop.
+- Dollop the batter into the prepared baking cups using a 1-tablespoon cookie scoop.

 - Bake for 15-20 minutes or until golden brown and cooked through, then enjoy warm!